 For more information or to book a performance see: https://www.healthpitch.org

-healthpitch: Delivering bespoke, accessible opera productions, centred around enhancing human connection, to promote human health and wellbeing across the spectrum of care environments.
+healthpitch: Exploring with our bespoke, accessible opera productions, centred around enhancing human connection, to promote health, wellbeing and independence across the spectrum of health and care environments.